randerzander/PhoenixPerf/README.md

 **Using sqlline to create the test table**

-If ZooKeeper is not running on 'localhost', use the fqdn of one of your hosts actually running ZooKeeper server
+If ZooKeeper is not running on 'localhost', use the fully qualified domain name of one of your hosts running a ZooKeeper server instance

 ```
 bash-4.1# /usr/hdp/current/phoenix-client/bin/sqlline.py localhost:2181:/hbase-unsecure